 Rather than reach for the bottle, give non-addictive sleep supplements a shot.
 Chamomile tea contains apigenin, an antioxidant known to reduce insomnia.
 Valerian, which is typically taken in capsules or a tincture, inhibits the breakdown of GABA, a neurotransmitter associated with calmness and rest.

-If anxiety or pain are the source of your sleep issues, consider CBD.
+If anxiety or pain are the source of your sleep issues, consider CBD or adaptogens.
 Multiple studies have concluded that the legal cannabis compound is effective against anxiety, while a 2017 review found that CBD may reset sleep and wake cycles.
 Look for a product with broad-spectrum CBD, which contains a wide range of beneficial cannabinoids without THC, the psychoactive component of marijuana that may actually inhibit sleep.

 Better relationships, greater productivity, and a brighter life outlook all start with a better night’s sleep.
 Use smart habits and supplements to put your sleep troubles to bed.
 Your brain and body deserve it.